praxder/site-www/src/web/js-interop/reference.md

 ---
-title: Static interop reference
+title: JS interop reference
-description: A glossary of key terms and concepts in JS interop and static interop.
+description: A glossary of key terms and concepts in JS interop.
 ---

 ## Members